denishatank12/Poem-Similarity/README.md

 # Poem-Similarity
  Use this notebookLinks to an external site. as a template and modify as you need to.

 Rubric:
-Purpose of this segment of the NLP course is to fine tune a model that represents yuor poet.
+Purpose of this segment of the NLP course is to fine tune a model that represents your poet.

 1. Pick one poet
 2. Scrape 30-40 poems from this poet